The only way to find out if you have gonorrhoea is to be tested. If you suspect that you have it or any other

 Where to get tested

-There are a number of different places you can go to be tested for gonorrhoea:
+There are several different places you can go to be tested for gonorrhoea:

 It is possible to buy a gonorrhoea test from a pharmacy to do yourself at home.
-However, these tests vary in accuracy.
-It is recommended that you go to your local sexual health service.
+However, these tests vary in accuracy so it is recommended that you go to your local sexual health service.

-You can find details of your nearest sexual health or GUM clinic in the phone book, or by using the local health service search.
-You can attend these clinics at any age, even if you are under 16 (the age of consent for sex).
-All results are treated confidentially.
+You can find details of your nearest sexual health or GUM clinic in the phone book, or find your nearest sexual health clinic by searching by postcode or town.
+You can attend these clinics at any age and all results are treated confidentially.

 All tests are free through the NHS, but you will have to pay if you go to a private clinic.
 If you go to your GP practice, you may have to pay a prescription charge for any treatment.